Published on August 7, 2021

 🤔 Have you gone a little crazy with your herbs, spices, miscellaneous seasonings, condiments, salad dressings and artificial sweeteners?

 If after an honest assessment (notice the emphasis on the word “honest”), none of the above applies, go back to the first, most rigorous phase of your diet.
-More often than not, and in my experience, many people find that this is the nudge they need to move off a plateau.
+More often than not, and in my experience this is always the case, many people find that this is the nudge they need to move off a plateau.
 And this is yet another reason why keeping your daily/weekly journals faithfully is the cornerstone of successful dieting . . . because doing so facilitates going back to what you did in the past and what worked!

 Slimcerely yours℠,